rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 > - C, D, G, N, V are the width of two root five rectangles
 > - W fits within a square with a root five rectangle

 These proportions are applied to the capital letters.
 Some fontfaces claim to have classic proportions, but do not completely adhere to this system.
-These capitals, which beautiful and profound, are often less practical as they take up a lot of space.
+These capitals, while beautiful and profound, are often less practical as they take up a lot of space.
 Additionally, this proportion system produces capitals with uneven color (amount of black and whtie space on page in different areas).

 #### Modern Proportions

 Modern proportions, on the other hand, have a much more even color, and are therefore suited better for body copy.
-Even color can reduce reader fatigue and increase the overall aesthetic of the typography.
+Text with even color can reduce reader fatigue and increase the overall aesthetic of the typography.

 #### Which Classifications Have Which Proportions